chetnaduggal/ifu-3D-datacube-analysis/README.md

 The galaxy has a highly perturbed morphology, with a prominent arc towards north of the core, which is cospatial with the jet axis (green contours from radio overlay).
 This suggests its a site of jet-ISM interaction from the expanding radio lobes.

-A quick look at the line profiles over the field of view showed that the broad line emission is limited to the nuclear region- which as we found were due to outflowing ionized gas over ~10 kpc.
+A quick look at the line profiles over the field of view showed that the broad line emission is limited to the nuclear region-- which were found to be due to kpc-scale outflowing (ionized) gas.
 The northern arc-like feature only shows narrow line emission and is likely a site of active star formation.

-Thus, all the analyses are divided spatially into the "NUCLEAR" and "NORTHERN ARC" regions.
+Thus, _all the analyses are divided spatially into the "NUCLEAR" and "NORTHERN ARC" regions._

 ### Codes